Selecting Fact Units and AccuraciesLast updated on 04/30/19

 Select the fact.

-In the Fact Details panel, select the Accuracy for the fact.
+In the Fact Details panel, double-click Accuracy, and choose from the dropdown.

-Click Add Unit and use the options in the Manage Units dialog box to further narrow search results.
+Double-click Add Unit and use the options in the Manage Units dialog box to find the appropriate unit.
 Click a unit name to see more information about it.